Mount Sheridan (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Sheridan has 20 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes that together facilitate 730 weekly passenger trips.
-The area's transport accessibility is considered good, with residents on average living 357 meters from the nearest stop.
-As a predominantly residential zone, most commuters travel outward.
+These stops are served by seven different routes that together facilitate 730 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 357 meters away from the nearest transport stop.
+As a predominantly residential area, most Mount Sheridan residents commute outward.
 Cars remain the primary mode of transportation, used by 94% of residents.
 On average, there are 1.6 vehicles per dwelling.

 According to the 2021 Census, only 13.2% of residents work from home, which may be influenced by COVID-19 conditions.
 The service frequency averages 104 trips per day across all routes, equating to approximately 36 weekly trips per individual stop.